Ayton returns to pace Suns in 111-107 win over Blazers in OT

-Chris Paul, who made the jumper that forced overtime, added 24 points and 14 assists for a Phoenix team still missing leading scorer Devin Booker.
+Chris Paul, who made the jumper that forced overtime, added 24 points and 14 assists for a Phoenix team still missing leading scorer Devin Booker because of a hamstring injury.

+”That’s a big-time win for us.
+We’ve got a lot of guys down.
+Deandre Ayton being back in the lineup was huge for us,” Paul said.

 Damian Lillard had 31 points and 10 assists for the Blazers, who lost their sixth straight.